secure-data-systems/mongo-typed/README.md

-# mongotypes
+# mongo-typed

 TypeScript utility types for building strongly-typed MongoDB filters, and updates — without adding dependencies.

 ## Overview

-`mongotypes` provides type-safe MongoDB-style query and update utilities in TypeScript.
+`mongo-typed` provides type-safe MongoDB-style query and update utilities in TypeScript.
 It is designed to assist with building fully-typed data repository layers or services that interact with MongoDB-like syntax, without relying on external libraries or runtime packages.

-Whether you're working with an actual MongoDB database or implementing similar patterns in your application logic, `mongotypes` gives you strong typing for common Mongo operations like filters, and updates.
+Whether you're working with an actual MongoDB database or implementing similar patterns in your application logic, `mongo-typed` gives you strong typing for common Mongo operations like filters, and updates.

 ## Features